Which place is cheaper, Dublin or Bali?

 Dublin is a fun place to experience.
 Most people visit for the nightlife.
 If you have a weekend, this is a great place to go.
 The old town is one of the main draws for visitors.
 A weekend is often enough time to do most activities.
 The entire region has so many activities, and you'll want time to do everything.

 It's hard to know how much time to spend in Bali.
-For many, it makes a great getaway for five days.
 Make sure you spend some time hiking while you're in the area.
-With all of its activities, you can easily fill five days here.
+With so much to do, five days is probably not enough time to see everything.
 It has many unique tourist attractions and fascinating things to do.

 For some great organized tour ideas, see The Best Tours for Seniors to Indonesia, The Best G Adventures Tours to Indonesia, The Best Walking Tours in Ireland, and The Best Luxury Tours to Ireland.